-Verify that your application deploys and runs successfully in App Engine flexible environment.
+Verify that your app deploys and runs successfully in the App Engine flexible environment.

 In these instructions, you'll use the same project that you used for your App Engine app.
 You can always create and use a new project, if you want.

 Download and install the Google Cloud CLI and then initialize the gcloud tool: Download the Google Cloud SDK.

 gcloud components install kubectl

 Creating a Dockerfile for your App Engine app